 How to join the Webinar:

 Kacy Mixon, PhD, LMFT is a licensed marriage and family therapist who has worked with families that struggle with a range of issues inclusive of family violence, foster-care transitions, and trauma.
 She has taught and provided clinical supervision to counseling students at the University of Florida.
-She currently works as a professor in the Marriage and Family Therapy Department at Valdosta State University and supervises therapists-in-training who provide services military families.
+She currently works as an assistant professor in the Psychology, Counseling & Family Therapy Dept. at Valdosta State University and supervises therapists-in-training who provide services to military families.
 Kacy has been the recipient of honors such as the Chi Sigma Iota (counseling honor society) 2012-2013 Leadership Fellowship and has presented in various regional and national conferences.
 She has worked on several grants focused on children and families; most notably was the Safe Start project, a joint research endeavor by RAND Corporation and the Office of Juvenile Justice and Delinquency Prevention (OJJDP), which funded treatment programs aimed at reducing negative impacts of violence on children.
 She has a range of publications and research endeavors currently focusing on low-income family resilience factors connected to children’s school and socio-emotional outcomes.Representatives from SAMHSA's National Center for Trauma-Informed Care

 Joan B. Gillece, Ph.D.